andxyz/andxyz-writings/_posts/2018-02-18-starting-something-new.markdown

 - Do more art
 - Put it online

 When I go off to start something new, I begin by cleaning my computer desk.
 The new things I start begin with cleaning.

-- Here at my computer desk
-- Here at my workshop
+Here at my computer desk.
+Here at my workshop.

 I have recently visited a friend's workshop; a friend in Toronto.
 I live in West Toronto.
 They live in East Toronto.
 Aside from them being a sort of Nega-Toronto-Me (that I will have to fight one day), the visit to the east made me realize something.
 The east brought me wisdom.
 Maybe, just maybe, I should not destroy them.